Gravitational Positivity Bounds on Higgs-Portal Dark Matter: Phenomenological Implications for Heavy Dark Matter

-Based on the results in Sec.~\ref{sec:posi}, we discuss the implications of the gravitational positivity bounds for the Higgs-portal light real scalar DM model.
-From Eq.~\eqref{eq:res}, if the new physics scale $\Lambda$ corresponds to the GUT scale or a typical string scale, i.e. $\Lambda \sim 10^{16}$~GeV, the bound implies a large hierarchy between the Higgs-portal coupling and the DM self-coupling:
+Based on the results presented in Sec.~\ref{sec:posi_bound}, we discuss the phenomenological implications of the gravitational positivity bounds for the Higgs-portal real scalar DM model in the heavy-mass regime.
+If the new physics scale $\Lambda$ is identified with the GUT scale or a typical string scale, $\Lambda \sim 10^{16}\,\mathrm{GeV}$, the bound implies a DM mass of order $10^{10}$--$10^{11}\,\mathrm{GeV}$ (or above).

-From Eq.~\eqref{eq:res-gut} and requiring perturbativity, i.e., $\lambda_\phi \lesssim 4\pi$, it follows that $\lambda_{h\phi} \ll 1$.
-This implies that the Higgs-portal coupling must be extremely small, if it exists at all.
-When $\lambda_{h\phi} \ll 1$ but non-zero, the Higgs-portal DM freeze-in scenario becomes relevant~\cite{Bernal:2015xba,Lebedev:2021xey}.